 - Add your drainage layer.
 This will be your reservoir where excess water collects.
-For a terrarium with no soil, a drainage layer is optional because we’re using pure lava rock as the substrate, which by itself drains well.
+For a terrarium with no soil, a drainage layer is optional because we’re using pure lava rock as the substrate.
 But I still like to include it as an aesthetic choice.

 - Add substrate layer, we’re using black lava rock today.